Dr. Acacia M. Warren

 Founder of RRISE UP

-Dr. Warren's newest endeavor includes making post-secondary education accessible to women and young people who are currently incarcerated, and to bring UCLA faculty and students to learn alongside them, thereby challenging bias, discrimination, and injustice in a shared and collaborative learning experience.
-This is an extraordinary opportunity to more fully realize UCLA’s mission as a public research institution: to create, disseminate and apply knowledge for the betterment of our global society.
+Prior to her role at the BRC, Acacia was the Managing Director of UCLA's Prison Education Program.
+This program makes post-secondary education accessible to women and young people who are currently incarcerated, bringing UCLA faculty and students to learn alongside them, thereby challenging bias, discrimination, and injustice in a shared and collaborative learning experience.

 Education